STOCKS NEWS EUROPE-UK small caps down 0.3 percent early on

-The FTSE Small Cap index sheds 0.3 percent in early deals, mirroring similar falls by the FTSE 100 index, also down 0.3 percent, while the FTSE 250 index slips 0.1 percent.
+The FTSE Small Cap index sheds 0.3 percent in early trade, outperforming bigger falls by both the blue chips and the mid caps , which both drop 0.8 percent after sharp gains in the previous session.

-T Clarke gains 9.8 percent as the building services group says, in an AGM trading update, that its order book has increased by 11 percent over the last 12 months and it is encouraged by signs that clients and contractors were becoming "more discerning".
+Begbies Traynor jumps 13 percent after the corporate insolvencies firm says trading in its continuing business in the first-quarter has been in line with market expectations.

-UK Coal sheds 4.6 percent as weak production figures and news that net debt was starting to rise again, flagged in its latest interim management statement, disappointed investors, with the stock having soared following the release of upbeat full-year results in April.
+Liontrust Asset Management sheds 3.5 percent as the fund manager says its assets fell by more than 6 percent in its first-half, despite pulling in new client money in August, after slumping stock markets hit its core range of equity funds.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net